spacemonqi/sigfox-sensors/AWS/Dashboard/README.txt

+To reinitialize, run start.py (Recommended).
 To use the previous configuration and database, run demo.py.
-To reinitialize, run start.py.
-To use a quick local setup, run quickstart.py